 The community and project partners have all provided input on the features of the new park.
 Last fall, the general public was engaged through surveys and open meetings offered in English and Spanish.
 The resulting designs were informed by the community’s desire for a welcoming, accessible park, as well as environmental needs like maintaining habitat for the endangered snowy plover on the beach, addressing invasive plants and soil erosion concerns, and adding to the California Coastal Trail, which will eventually pass through this area.

 The park’s conceptual design was approved by the San Mateo County Board of Supervisors, and progressive designs and permits are underway.
-Final plans are expected to be completed by the end of 2021.
-We look forward to welcoming you, our donors who helped make this project possible, when the park opens to the public by the spring of 2023.
+We look forward to welcoming you, our donors who helped make this project possible, when the park opens to the public in 2023.

 Peninsula Open Space Trust (POST) protects open space on the Peninsula and in the South Bay for the benefit of all.
 Since its founding in 1977, POST has been responsible for saving more than 80,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
 Learn more